Fasted Exercise: Autophagy, Fat Burning, and Anti-Aging

 Improved Resilience to Stress

 Autophagy allows your body to metabolize old, damaged mitochondria and to create space for new and healthy cells and more stress-resilient mitochondria.
 This helps your body to become better functioning and more resilient to chronic stress.
+Both fasting and exercise help to induce autophagy and turn on repair mechanisms within the body.

 Fasting and fasted exercise also takes off the mechanical stress of your gut.
 It doesn’t have to digest food, which allows time for repair and healing.
 Even a short period of fasting may enhance intestinal stem cell production as a result of fasting and reduced stress (8).